Tennis DFS Picks for DraftKings & FanDuel: The Tennis Daily Plug, U.S. Open September 5

 High-risk lineup strategy for this slate

 In small field contests, a six-winner lineup is needed to place highly.
-Stick with the more optimal pieces and find one moderate to significant piece of differentiation so that you aren’t playing a low-risk lineup in a high risk contest.
+When constructing your lineup, be mindful that you are not playing a low-risk lineup in a high-risk contest and find at least one spot to be different.

 Salary usage in high-risk contests